The Tic Code: Cast

-The film also features Desmond Robertson as Todd, Miles' friend; Carol Kane as Miss Gimpole, Miles' music instructor and teacher; Robert Iler as Denny Harley, a bully; Bill Nunn and Tony Shalhoub as bartenders Kingston and Phil; Camryn Manheim as Mrs. Lily Swensrut, one of Laura's customers; and James McCaffrey as Michael Caraday, Laura's ex-husband.
-Wolff cameos as Sound Engineer #2.
+The film also features Desmond Robertson as Todd, Miles' friend; Carol Kane as Miss Gimpole, Miles' music instructor and teacher; Robert Iler as Denny Harley, the school bully; Bill Nunn and Tony Shalhoub as bartenders Kingston and Phil; Camryn Manheim as Mrs. Lily Swensrut, one of Laura's customers; and James McCaffrey as Michael Caraday, Laura's ex-husband.
+Wolff has a minor appearance as Sound Engineer #2.

 Filming

 The Tic Code was in development for five years before finally being made.
 Principal photography took place on location in New York City in 1997, on a budget of US$2 million.
 The film was directed by Gary Winick, who took over after original director Norman René died during pre-production.
 It was written by Polly Draper, who also produced alongside Karen Tangorra, Midge Sanford, Sarah Pillsbury and Larry Meistrich.
 Draper based the screenplay on the experiences of her jazz musician husband Michael Wolff, who has Tourette syndrome.
 Wolff's involvement as co-producer ensured the cooperation of jazz club The Village Vanguard, which granted the production permission to use its name and exterior shots of the building.
 Herman Leonard loaned his collection of photographs of famous jazz musicians, and the Blue Note jazz club allowed its name to be used on fake fliers.
 Wolff provided the film's score and played the piano.
 Alex Foster also contributed to the soundtrack for scenes of Hines playing the saxophone.